Why the Gym Feels So Intimidating (And How I Got Over It)

 “I looked at it and it scared the living s** out of me.
 I was like, I can’t do any of this.”

-Then one day, I tried one of the workouts.
-Not all of it.
-Just one set.
-Then two.
+Then one day, I tried one workout.
+Not the whole plan.
+Just one piece.

 How My Mindset Changed

-I stopped thinking “I can’t do that” and started asking “what if I tried?”
+I stopped saying “I can’t do that” and started asking “What if I tried?”

-I stopped chasing perfection and started celebrating small wins.
+I stopped chasing perfect workouts and started stacking small wins.

-I stopped looking at the whole workout and just focused on the next move.
+I stopped looking at the entire plan and focused on the next movement.

 “When you’re looking at something from the big picture, it can be so scary and overwhelming.
 But if you take it one movement at a time, it becomes manageable.”